SOCIAL ENTERPRISE IS THE HEART OF WHAT WE DO

 There has been joy and anticipation this week as selected Rotorua people have come face-to-face with their new set of wheels.
 Recipients of the Bicycle Recycle initiative have been selected and some are beginning to get their gift.
 Bicycle Recycle asked people to drop their old bikes into Mountain Bike Rotorua so the bikes could get fixed up and passed on.
 The Hits then asked people to nominate those who they thought should receive a recycled bike.

 Barbara Ward, 71, was one of the many excited recipients.
-She nominated herself and says she loves the forest and has always loves biking.
+She nominated herself and says she loves the forest and has always loved biking.
 However, she had recently tried out her cheap bike and it wore her out.

 Barbara says she was taken aback when she found out she would be receiving a bike because she did not send in her nomination with much hope.
 She is very happy with the bike she has received, saying she did not expect one so great.
 Mountain Bike Rotorua co-owner Tu Mutu says with Barbara they did not have a donated bike suitable for her, so he and his brother Tak donated one from their own company fleet of new hire bikes.